LabHMChenABRC/XRNs-DegradomeAnalysis/README.md

 Degradome signals density among mRNAs are calculated by Modified Guitar.Some functions of Guitar are modified from source code v2.10.0

 #### FLEP-Seq_polyAEnds.R
-To find reads of FLEP-Seq containing poly A and then assign 3' ends of alignemnts to non-reference A site.
+To find mapping reads of FLEP-Seq containing poly A and then assign 3' ends of alignemnts to non-reference A site.
 Bam files in dataset/Bam_FLEP_seq only contain three genes("AT4G27440","AT1G12090","AT1G15690").

 #### FLEP-Seq_PolyAsite-GenomeToTranscriptCoordinates.R